acmbpdc/git-guide/docs/workshop.md

 You can make use of GUI features inbuilt to VSCode and other editors to help resolve these.

+There are a lot more awesome commands and features in Git, you can refer the basics on your cheatsheet.
+Find great [resources attached](#resources).

 ### Remotes

 A remote repository in Git, also called a remote, is a Git repository that’s hosted on the Internet or another network. (*It's basically like how you could host your pictures or folders on Google Drive*)